Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 The jeans and hoodie were super hot when it was finally done.
 I think I could have stopped the dryer after 80 minutes and they would have been dry.

-I also tried trying a small throw blanket to see if it performed better when everything inside was the same type of material.
+I also tried using a small throw blanket to see if it performed better when everything inside was the same type of material.

 It took about an hour to get it totally dry, and once again, by the time it stopped on its own, the blanket was really hot, but it was dry and felt really clean.